Duke Energy Ohio's electric distribution rate case

-When evaluating the company’s application, PUCO staff examines whether the proposed rates will provide the company with adequate operating revenue.
+When evaluating the company’s application, the PUCO examines whether the proposed rates will provide the company with adequate operating revenue.
 In general, the cost of providing service to customers, maintenance of infrastructure and equipment expenses, depreciation expense, taxes and a return on the company’s infrastructure investment are used to calculate the company’s revenue requirement.
 PUCO staff prepares a report that makes recommendations to the Commission.

-What did Duke request in its application?
+What did Duke Energy Ohio request in its application?

-How did the PUCO rule?
+How did the PUCO rule on the application?

-Did the PUCO consider public opinion before reaching its decision?
+Did the PUCO consider public opinion in this case?

 The PUCO held two local public hearings to provide the public an opportunity to express their views and provide testimony regarding the company’s application in Hamilton and Cincinnati on Oct.
 30 and Nov.
 2, 2017